bencoster/whisperV3-transcriber/README.md

 Whisper Large V3 Transcription
 Description
-This project utilizes OpenAI's Whisper Large V3 model to transcribe audio files efficiently, even on laptops with GPUs like the NVIDIA RTX 3070 Ti with 8GB VRAM.
+This project utilizes OpenAI's Whisper Large V3 model to transcribe audio files using a low-memory GPU setup.
+It's designed to run efficiently on laptops with GPUs like the 3070 Ti with 8GB VRAM.
 The project includes scripts for setting up the necessary environment, installing dependencies, and processing audio files for transcription.

 Features
 CUDA Support: Optimized for NVIDIA GPUs with CUDA capabilities.